Renting an office: What an office really costs in 2026

 Fixed, predictable monthly costs

-Maintenance, failures and operation are the responsibility of the provider.
+Maintenance, outages, and operation are the provider's responsibility.

-Maintenance, failures and operation are the responsibility of the provider.
+Maintenance, outages, and operation are the provider's responsibility.

-Growth or downsizing is part of the model.
+Growth or downsizing is built into the model.

-Growth or downsizing is part of the model.
+Growth or downsizing is built into the model.

 Why experience is crucial when making office decisions

-At first glance, office decisions appear comparable.
-In practice, however, they differ in detail and that is exactly where the biggest mistakes arise.
+At first glance, office decisions look comparable.
+In practice they differ in the details, and that's exactly where the biggest mistakes happen.

 .webp)